 If you want to determine a vehicle’s fair price, you need to know its invoice price.
 Also known as dealer cost, the invoice price is roughly the amount the dealer pays the manufacturer to get the vehicle.
-It is given that name because the price is found on the invoice the automaker sends the dealer when a vehicle is delivered to the dealership from the factory.
+It is given that name because the price is found on the invoice the automaker sends the dealer when a car arrives at the dealership from the factory.
 Many suggest starting negotiations on the invoice price.

 You can check out invoice prices at Edmunds.com, or visit fightingchance.com to order The Fighting Chance information package for $39.95.
-The package contains invoice pricing information, among many other important details.
+The kit contains invoice pricing information, among many other essential details.

-Once you have an estimated fair price on the car you want, get different quotes online.
+Once you have an estimated fair amount on the car you want, get different quotes online.
 Only when you compare quotes will you find the best price for your chosen vehicle.
 You have the option to contact the respective Internet departments of your local dealers individually.
 However, if you want to get multiple quotes faster, submit quote requests to websites that will do the work for you.
-Edmunds.com, truecar.com, carsdirect.com and autos.com are just some of the websites that can get you different quotes from different dealers.
+Edmunds.com, truecar.com, carsdirect.com, and autos.com are just some of the sites that can get you different quotes from different dealers.

-If you will be financing the car, make sure to know your credit prior to loan shopping.
+If you are financing the car, make sure to know your credit before loan shopping.
 You can shop smarter if you know what you qualify for based on your credit.
 Get a free copy of your credit report from AnnualCreditReport.com—you are entitled to one free copy from each credit bureau every 12 months.
 As for your credit score, obtain it from FICO.com or freecreditreport.com.

 Get a realistic price for your current car by consulting the Kelley Blue Book (kbb.com), which lists down estimated trade-in and private resale values.
 Know that you can sell the car yourself and use the money for down payment.